-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

 Intended Outcome Impact Students eligible for Pupil Premium attend as well as those who aren't eligible.
 Rates of attendance are closing between students at The Bridge and overall national averages Significant and longstanding impact of COVID within the community and school closures.
-Some students adversely impacted statistically due to parents choosing to keep them home when entitled to a place in school Favourable attendance data when compared with published figures for PRU/AP settings as part of DfE daily return Case studies of significant impact as a result of outreach work during school closures include Year 11 student A moving from 13% attendance prior to school closures to >70% in period following closures Students eligible for Pupil Premium make progress and achieve at rates in line with their peers No significant difference in students achieving GCSE in line with targets between those eligible for PP and not Significant year on year increase on average grades achieved and number of qualifications obtained Only one of Year 11 cohort known to be NEET Students are able to access a long term pathway appropriate to their needs Impact of COVID makes year on year comparisons difficult Continuing trend observed however for acceptance of students returning to mainstream via FAP 100% EHCP applications and Top up funding requests agreed Students are increasingly able to manage their emotions and behaviours in a socially acceptable manner that allows for successful transitions Comparative data not available Case study evidence shows students making significant progress in managing their behaviour Students returning to mainstream or going to post 16 destinations successfully maintained placements
+Some students adversely impacted statistically due to parents choosing to keep them home when entitled to a place in school Favourable attendance data when compared with published figures for PRU/AP settings as part of DfE daily return Case studies of individual students show significant impact of outreach support in securing engagement and improved attendance from very low starting points Students eligible for Pupil Premium make progress and achieve at rates in line with their peers No significant difference in students achieving GCSE in line with targets between those eligible for PP and not Majority of students making progress in line with targets Only one of Year 11 cohort known to be NEET Students are able to access a long term pathway appropriate to their needs Impact of COVID makes year on year comparisons difficult Continuing trend observed however for acceptance of students returning to mainstream via FAP 100% of students returning to mainstream via FAP maintaining placement 100% EHCP applications and Top up funding requests agreed Students are increasingly able to manage their emotions and behaviours in a socially acceptable manner that allows for successful transitions Case study evidence shows students making significant progress in managing their behaviour Students returning to mainstream or going to post 16 destinations successfully maintained placements Reduction over time in number of fixed term exclusions